UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 which prints the names of the files and directories in the current directory:

 Again,
-our results may be different depending on our operating system and what files or directories we have.
+our results may be different depending on our operating system and what files or directories we have created previously.

 ---